aditya-srikanth/Sarcasm-Detection/README.md

 # Sarcasm-Detection
-This repo contains all the experiments conducted for sarcasm detection
+This repo contains all the experiments conducted for sarcasm detection as published in "Sarcasm Detection Using Multi-Head Attention Based Bidirectional LSTM"

 # MHA-BiLSTM